hudeany/dbimport/README.md

 ## Commandline usage
 	Usage: java -jar DbImport.jar [optional parameters] dbtype hostname[:port] dbname, username -table tablename -import importfilepathOrData [password]

-## Mandatory parameters for db import
+## Mandatory parameters for database import
     dbtype: mysql | mariadb | oracle | postgresql | firebird | sqlite | derby | hsql | cassandra
     hostname: With optional port (Not needed for sqlite and derby)
-    dbname: Dbname or filepath for sqlite db or derby db
+    dbname: Dbname or filepath for sqlite database or derby db
     username: Username (Not needed for sqlite and derby)
     password: Is asked interactivly, if not given as parameter (Not needed for sqlite and derby)